stoqey/ib/README.md

 | IB Gateway paper account |  4002 |
 | TWS Live Account         | 7496  |
 | TWS papertrading account | 7497  |

-## Important

-IBApi is returning `Number.MAX_SAFE_INTEGER` when there is no value from IB, commonly seen when there is no bid / offer or other missing market data.

 ## IBApi Examples